knoepdan/CyberSecRappi/specialTopics/Windows/WindowsBasics.md

 **NTLM Relaying**
 Attacker, who is already man-in-the-middle uses NTLM relaying to authenticate himself against a different machine.
-Man-in-the-middle just forwards NTLM challenge response to the server he wants to authenticate.
+Man-in-the-middle just forwards NTLM challenge response (NetNTLM) to the server he wants to authenticate.

 On windows, one way to get into the man-ind-the middle position is the usage of the old protocols LLMNR/NBT-NS, which are used when DNS fails. (i believe they are disabled on a domain controller but still  active otherwise).
 So attacker can try to trigger a a request to non-existing domain, so DNS fails and it will fallback to LLMNR/NBT-NS.
 (For example with an image source in a mail: "file:///\\nonexisting-UNC\somePath\resource")
 NTLM relaying is often used with SMB but also possible with HTTP, LDAP etc.